Can market performance foreshadow the election outcome?

 Of course, various factors are likely to impact performance in the coming months, including COVID-19 containment efforts and the resulting impact to the economy, potential fiscal stimulus legislation, and geopolitical events.
 The bottom line is that there are a range of factors beyond the election that could influence investor sentiment and market returns in the coming months.

-As we point out in a previous piece, changes in party control of the White House haven’t meaningfully impacted long-term returns.
+Changes in party control of the White House haven’t meaningfully impacted long-term returns.
 History is clear: policy changes can create short-term volatility, but the long-term drivers of equity returns are apolitical.

 Past performance does not guarantee future results.
 All investments include risk and have the potential for loss as well as gain.